-organized the Citizens Transportation Committee that spearheaded local involvement in the development of the Los Angeles freeway system and "pioneered Greater Los Angeles Plans, and organization dedicated to establishing music and conventions centers."38 Over the years, the Los Angeles Times printed columns in the society news that included snippets about Winnett's involvement with the showing of horses in California and his various vacation homes in Lake Arrowhead and on Catalina Island.
+Articles in the Los Angeles Times society columns recorded the many social activities of the Winnett family.
+P.G.
+Winnett's financial status now allowed him into the highest reaches of society in Los Angeles.
+Besides becoming Chairman of the Board of Bullock's in 1950, he organized the Citizens Transportation Committee that spearheaded local involvement in the development of the Los Angeles freeway system and "pioneered Greater Los Angeles Plans, and organization dedicated to establishing music and conventions centers."
+Over the years, the Los Angeles Times printed columns in the society news that included snippets about Winnett's involvement with the showing of horses in California and his various vacation homes in Lake Arrowhead and on Catalina Island.

 In 1935, Winnett had acquired 2,000 acres of land that had been used as a hay and grain farm owned by the Exupary Sentous family to create a private, small-scale, horse breeding and training facility.
 The Sentous land had been lost through foreclosure.
-Once he was the owner of the property, Winnett demolished all the buildings except for a house that had been built in 1890.39 The 1890 house may have been the site of where Winnett later set about building a 3,000 square-foot California style ranch house for his weekends "in the country," plus horse stables and associated barns.
-He called his horse farm Rancho San Vicente, possibly after his horse address of San Vicente Boulevard in Santa Monica.40 Winnett hired Jack Fox, an English horseman, to buy and sell, breed and train Thoroughbred horses for steeple chasing, fox hunting, and show jumping.41 In 1938, Winnett is noted as having his personal horses presented in the horse show on the grounds of the Riviera Country Club and in the San Fernando Valley.
+Once he was the owner of the property, Winnett demolished all the buildings except for a house that had been built in 1890.
+The 1890 house may have been the site of where Winnett later set about building a 3,000 square-foot California style ranch house for his weekends "in the country," plus horse stables and associated barns.
+He called his horse farm Rancho San Vicente, possibly after his home address of San Vicente Boulevard in Santa Monica.
+Winnett hired Jack Fox, an English horseman, to buy and sell, breed and train Thoroughbred horses for steeple chasing, fox hunting, and show jumping.
+In 1938, Winnett is noted as having his personal horses presented in the horse show on the grounds of the Riviera Country Club and in the San Fernando Valley.
 The Los Angeles Times reported that his horses competed at the Los Angeles County Fair horse show in 1940.
-In 1942, an article in the Los Angeles Times about Winnett's horse ranch stated that he had twenty (20) horses at the ranch, of which nine were broodmares.42
+In 1942, an article in the Los Angeles Times about Winnett's horse ranch stated that he had 20 horses at the ranch, of which nine were broodmares.

-After the end of World War II, Winnett became the president of the Santa Anita Foundation, a charitable organization associated with horse racing activities at Santa Anita Racetrack.43 His association with the Santa Anita Foundation may have been an outcome of his leadership position of selling War Bonds in Los Angeles during the war, and of his ownership and interest of Thoroughbred horses.44
+After the end of World War II, Winnett became the president of the Santa Anita Foundation, a charitable organization associated with horse racing activities at Santa Anita Racetrack.
+His association with the Santa Anita Foundation may have been an outcome of his leadership position of selling War Bonds in Los Angeles during the war, and of his ownership and interest of Thoroughbred horses.